Learn how to Convert Word to JPG online. Create an awe-inspiring Word to Image converter with fewer Python code lines

-In this article, we are going to discuss the conversion of DOC files to JPEG format using Python SDK.
+In this article, we are going to discuss the details on how to convert Word to JPG using Python SDK.
 For conversion purposes, we will be using Cloud SDK which is a wrapper around our REST API for MS Word documents processing.

 Aspose.Words Cloud is our REST API offering the capabilities to create, edit, manipulate and render MS Word files to XPS, PDF, HTML, JPEG, PNG, and other supported file formats.
 It’s capable of loading MS Word (DOCX, DOC, DOT, RTF, DOCM) or OpenDocument (ODT, OTT) format without MS Word or MS Office automation.
 In this article, we are going to focus on document conversion using Python, so we need to use Aspose.Words Cloud SDK for Python, which is a wrapper around Cloud API.

 pip install aspose-words-cloud